exis-io/exis-io.github.io/pages/tour/regcall-lesson2.md

 ## Lesson 2 - Type enforcement

-In the last lesson you saw how easy it is to communicate with Exis.

-Let's spice it up a bit - one of the incredibly powerful features of Exis is type enforcement.
+One of the incredibly powerful features of Exis is type enforcement.
 This means you can declare that your function requires specific types (string, int, boolean, a list of strings, etc...), and your *function is not called unless it received those types*.
 This is powerful because it eliminates developers from needing to write `if(type(myArg) == bool)` everywhere in their code.

 ### Client sending incorrect data